iv-org/documentation/docs/improve-public-instance.md

    4 */1 * * * docker restart invidious-invidious-5
    5 */1 * * * docker restart invidious-invidious-6
    ```
-   Each CRON line has a different schedule for avoiding disrupting your entire Invidious instance due a restart.
+   Each CRON line has a different schedule to avoid disrupting your entire Invidious instance due a restart.
 6. Apply the new configuration:
    ```
    docker compose down